24 and 25 September 2019

 in the Church Center – opposite the UN, New York

-To galvanise people’s voice across the world, a Global Week of Action is taking place from 20 – 27 September, with joint mobilizations and mass actions across movements & borders standing together for: The main themes of the People’s Assembly will therefore be:
+To galvanise people’s voice across the world, we are organising a Global Week of Action from 20 – 27 September together with partners, with joint mobilizations and mass actions across movements & borders for Voice – Equality – Climate and Environmental Justice – #StandTogetherNow.
+The main themes of the People’s Assembly are:

 - Civic Space (voices)

 - Climate and Environmental Justice